Dubai Marina, impressive

 What to do

 If you are visitor or tourist there are excellent hotels with waterfront locations.
-Do find rooms marina facing rooms and there is always a surcharge for the view.
+Do find marina facing rooms and there is always a surcharge for the view.
 But worth it.

 There are lots of shops and eateries all the over Marina.
 Might be productive to do a bit of research so you get the best outcome.

 There are later cruises but I felt it was too dark except for the radiant lightings from the buildings and walkways.
+There are also custom cruises for small groups with crafts of various sizes.

-A weekend stay is excellent and you will mingling with the residents and tourists with marked sense of vibrancy.
+A weekend stay is excellent and you will be mingling with the residents and tourists with marked sense of vibrancy.
 Despite the crowds on weekends there is a relaxed and leisurely air about it.

 Leave a Comment